Normalized Matching Transformer: Method

 \paragraph{GNN.} To incorporate the spatial structure of the objects as indicated by the geometry of the keypoints, we use a SplineCNN~\cite{fey2018splinecnn} as suggested in~\cite{fey2020deep}.
 We construct a graph with nodes being keypoints and edges coming from a Delaunay triangulation.
-Two rounds of graph convolution are performed to refine feature representations for each image separately.
-Unlike general-purpose GNNs that focus on aggregating features across nodes without explicit consideration of their spatial layout, SplineCNN utilizes spline-based kernels that adapt to the graph's Euclidean geometry, allowing for a better representation of spatial interactions.
+Two rounds of graph convolution are performed with shared weights to refine feature representations for each image independently.
+Unlike general-purpose GNNs that focus on aggregating features across nodes without explicit consideration of their spatial layout, SplineCNN uses spline-based kernels that adapt to the graph's Euclidean geometry, allowing for a better representation of spatial interactions.

 The GNN operates on a message-passing paradigm, where node features are iteratively updated by aggregating information from neighboring nodes at each layer.
 Trainable B-Spline kernels anisotropically convolve features from other nodes.